digihax/RustOxideUpdater/README.md

 # RustOxideUpdater

-by Digihax, aka The Professor
-Admin, AZ Casual rust server
+by Digihax, aka The Professor, and Admin/Owner of AZ Casual rust server

+CAUTION:
+As with any resource available on the Internet, use at your own risk.
+Use on a test server first.
+I have tested this on multiple servers, but it may not work for you.

 DESCRIPTION